Strain correlation functions in isotropic elastic bodies: Large wavelength limit for two-dimensional systems: Technical issues

-\paragraph*{Technical issues.} We investigate amorphous glasses in two dimensions formed by pLJ particles \cite{WXP13,lyuda19a,spmP1,spmP2,spmP5a,lyuda21b,lyuda22a} sampled by means of Monte Carlo (MC) simulations \cite{AllenTildesleyBook}.
+We investigate amorphous glasses in two dimensions formed by pLJ particles \cite{WXP13,lyuda19a,spmP1,spmP2,spmP5a,lyuda21b,lyuda22a} which are sampled by means of Monte Carlo (MC) simulations \cite{AllenTildesleyBook}.
 See Appendix~\ref{app_comp} for details (Hamiltonian, units, cooling and equilibration procedure, data production, generation and analysis of tensor fields on discrete grids).
-Lennard-Jones units are used \cite{AllenTildesleyBook} and all times are given in local MC steps (MCS).
 We focus on systems containing $n=10000$ and $40000$ particles at a working temperature $T=0.2$.
-This is much lower than the glass transition temperature $\Tglass \approx 0.26$ \cite{WXP13}, i.e. for any computationally feasible production time the systems behave as solid elastic bodies \cite{spmP1}. $\Nc=200$ completely independent configurations $c$ are prepared using a mix of local and swap MC hopping moves \cite{Berthier17,spmP1} while the presented data are computed only using local MC moves.
-For each $c$ we store time-series containing each $\Nt=10000$ frames $t$.
-As described in Appendix~\ref{app_elastmacro}, the elastic modulus tensor $\Eabcd$ is isotropic and determined by the two Lam\'e coefficients $\lambda \approx 38$ and $\mu \approx 14$ \cite{WXP13,spmP1}.
-To store and to manipulate the various fields needed for the microscopic description a discrete grid of lattice constant $\agrid \approx 0.2$ is used for all systems (cf.~Appendix~\ref{app_comp_grid}).
-The displacement field $\uvec(\rvec)$ in real space is determined for each frame $t$ using a standard method (cf.~Appendix~\ref{app_uq}) \cite{Klix12,Klix15,WXBB15} from the particle displacement vectors where we use as reference the time-averaged position of the particles.
-We obtain then from the Fourier transformed displacement field $\uvec(\qvec) = \Fcal[\uvec(\rvec)]$ the (linearized) strain tensor field $\epsab(\qvec)$ \cite{LandauElasticity,lyuda18}.
-Using the correlation function theorem for Fourier transforms (cf.~Appendix~\ref{app_FT_continuous}) the strain correlations functions in reciprocal space are given by $\cabcd(\qvec) = \langle \epsab(\qvec) \epscd(-\qvec)\rangle$ where the average is taken over all $t$ and $c$.
-Both strain and correlation function fields in reciprocal space are defined to be dimensionless (cf. Appendix~\ref{app_FT_continuous}).
-We emphasize by a prime ``$\prime$" all tensor field components obtained in a coordinate system rotated by an angle $\alpha$. ($\alpha=0$ being the original unrotated system).
-Specifically, the correlation functions $\cabcdprime(\qvec) = \langle \epsab^{\prime}(\qvec) \epscd^{\prime}(-\qvec)\rangle$ are obtained using the components $u^{\prime}_{\alpha}(\rvec)$ and $q^{\prime}_{\alpha}$ in the rotated frame.
+This is much lower than the glass transition temperature $\Tglass \approx 0.26$ \cite{WXP13}, i.e. for any computationally feasible production time the systems behave as solid elastic bodies \cite{spmP1}. $\Nc=200$ completely independent configurations $c$ are prepared using a mix of local and swap MC hopping moves \cite{Berthier17,spmP1} while the presented data are computed using local MC moves only.
+For each $c$ we store time-series containing $\Nt=10000$ ``frames" $t$ computed using equidistant time intervals.
+As described in Appendix~\ref{app_comp_elastmacro}, the elastic modulus tensor $\Eabcd$ is isotropic and determined by the two Lam\'e coefficients $\lambda \approx 38$ and $\mu \approx 14$ \cite{WXP13,spmP1}.